 I'm a computer systems security researcher, specializing in low-level systems software and (embedded) hardware.
 Some keywords to spark your imagination include firmware, SoC design, TrustZone, Secure Boot and Fault Injection.
-I help people understand and improve the security of embedded systems.
+I help people understand and improve the security of SoCs.

 things about me

 I'm narcoleptic, so I struggle a lot with being sleepy.
 I don't like late afternoons!
 Please let me stand when possible.

 My native tongue is English; I also speak Dutch.
 (In fact, I am Dutch.)